fcitx5-android/fcitx5-android.github.io/docs/installation.en.md

 ## Latest CI Build

 You can download the latest build from [Jenkins](https://jenkins.fcitx-im.org/job/android/job/fcitx5-android/).
-There is an [Updater](#_2) to download and manage the installation as well.
+There is an [Updater](#updater) to download and manage the installation as well.

 ## Updater

 [fcitx5-android-updater](https://github.com/fcitx5-android/fcitx5-android-updater) is an independent App, which downloads and installs the apk from Jenkins, include plugins and the updater itself.

-You can download the updater from Jenkins as well: https://jenkins.fcitx-im.org/job/android/job/fcitx5-android-updater/
+You can download the updater from Jenkins as well: [fcitx5-android-updater [android] [Jenkins]](https://jenkins.fcitx-im.org/job/android/job/fcitx5-android-updater/)